-mouth, "Jesus is Lord", and believe in your heart that God raised Him from the dead, you will be saved.
-10 Because with the heart one believes into righteousness, and with the mouth one promises into salvation.
-11 Because the Scripture says: "Everyone who believes on Him will never be put to shame"2; 12 because there is no distinction between Jew and Greek, since the same Lord of all is rich to all who call upon Him; 13 because: "Everyone who calls on the name of the LORD will be saved."
+7 "or, 'Who will descend into the abyss?'"1 (that is, to bring Christ up from the dead).
+8 So what does it say?
+"The message is near you, in your mouth and in your heart"2 (that is, the message of faith that we proclaim): 9 That if you confess with your mouth, "Jesus is Lord", and believe in your heart that God raised Him from the dead, you will be saved.
+10 Because with the heart one believes into righteousness, and with the mouth one promises3 into salvation.
+11 Because the Scripture says: "Everyone who believes on Him will never be put to shame"4; 12 because there is no distinction between Jew and Greek, since the same Lord of all is rich to all who call upon Him; 13 because: "Everyone who calls on the name of the LORD will be saved."5